-The concept of "innovation of organization" mentions to "performing something distinct", which can be dangerous, expensive, and time demanding (Costello & Prohaska, 2013).
-Innovation of organization acknowledges innovative items, services, and innovation of organizations that must be adopted and applied.
-Businesses' goal, mission, and goal assertions that include terminology are examples of innovation of organization.
-Innovation of organization fosters the development new techniques, products, services, and technologies (Kahn, 2018).
+The concept of " organizational innovation (OI) " mentions "performing something distinct," which can be dangerous, expensive, and time-demanding (Costello & Prohaska, 2013).
+Organizational innovation acknowledges innovative items, services, and organizational innovation that must be adopted and applied.
+Examples of organizational innovation are businesses' goals, mission, and goal assertions, which include terminology.
+Innovation in an organization fosters the development of new techniques, products, services, and technologies (Kahn, 2018).

-Culture is extremely important and is an essential aspect of innovation of organization.
-The variable path of innovation of organization includes acquiring knowledge and the development of innovative ideas.
-Culture and imaginative mindset are inextricably linked and encourage individuals to attain goals, which in turn aid in the achievement of innovation of organization and competitiveness.
-Cultural obstacles may also impede the procedure of innovation of organization and efficiency (Leal-Rodrguez et al., 2014).
-Where culture is viewed as a continuous progress mechanism, social knowledge and the organizational framework are two strategic factors that affect the amount of inventive and competitive potential (Petrakis and Kostis, 2013).
-According to a recent study by Prajogo and McDermott (2011), the organizational background can be used as a crucial predictor of organizational sustainability.
-It is also said that individuals' inventiveness is a critical aspect that greatly enhances organizational growth, efficacy, and survival (Zain and Kassim, 2012).
-Many scholars have explored the association between innovation of organization and organizational achievement across decades.
-Innovation of organization is critical to achieving operational success.
-Researchers have also discovered that innovation of organization has an enormous effect on the success of an organization (Shanker et al., 2017).
-Firms can improve their effectiveness and efficiency through innovation of organization.
-Innovative businesses, as contrasted with non-innovative firms, are growing better to offer new products and services in order to meet the requirements of customers (Cardoso de Sousa et al., 2012).
-Several studies have indicated that innovation of organization improves an organization's performance (Huang et al., 2016; Noruzy et al., 2013).
-Innovation of organization is founded on technological advances and research, that enable new ways to accomplish things (Jensen et al., 2007).
-Many academics have investigated the connection of innovation of organization and business achievement over the years.
-Innovation of organization is critical for achieving operational success.
-Scholars have also found that innovation of organization has a significant impact on the success of a company (Glor, 2013; Shanker et al., 2017).
-Innovation of organization is critical to ensure excellent operational effectiveness in businesses that provide services (Wang et al., 2016).
+Culture is extremely important and is an essential aspect of innovation in an organization.
+The variable path of organizational innovation includes acquiring knowledge and developing innovative ideas.
+Culture and imaginative mindset are inextricably linked and encourage individuals to attain goals, aiding in achieving organizational innovation and competitiveness.
+Cultural obstacles may also impede the process of innovation and efficiency in an organization (Leal-Rodrguez et al., 2014).

+Culture is viewed as a continuous progress mechanism, and social knowledge and the organizational framework are two strategic factors that affect inventiveness and competitive potential (Petrakis & Kostis, 2013).
+According to a recent study by Prajogo and McDermott (2011), organizational background can be a crucial predictor of organizational sustainability.
+It is also said that individuals' inventiveness is a critical aspect that greatly enhances organizational growth, efficacy, and survival (Zain & Kassim, 2012).
+Many scholars have explored the association between an organization's innovation and organizational achievement across decades.
+Innovation in an organization is critical to achieving operational success.
+Researchers have also discovered that organizational innovation has an enormous effect on the success of an organization (Shanker et al., 2017).
+Firms can improve their effectiveness and efficiency through innovation.

+In contrast to non-innovative firms, innovative businesses are growing better at offering new products and services to meet customers' requirements (Cardoso de Sousa et al., 2012).
+Several studies have indicated that innovation improves an organization's performance (Huang et al., 2016; Noruzy et al., 2013).
+Organizational innovation is founded on technological advances and research, enabling new ways to accomplish things (Jensen et al., 2007).
+Many academics have investigated the connection between organizational innovation and business achievement over the years.
+Innovation in an organization is critical for achieving operational success.
+Scholars have also found that organizational innovation significantly impacts a company's success (Glor, 2013; Shanker et al., 2017).
+Organizational innovation is critical to ensure excellent operational effectiveness in businesses that provide services (Wang et al., 2016).